Look up a date in Hong Kong's wartime diaries

 In Hong Kong small bombs - probably planted by Chinese fifth columnists - explode during the first two hours of the morning.

-At 4 a.m. the Japanese army is ordered to attack Hong Kong
+At 1.30 a.m.
+Japan's 2nd China Fleet and 23rs Army army are ordered to attack Hong Kong

 At 4.45 Major Charles Boxer of Military Intelligence monitors a Japanese radio broadcast announcing the attack.
 This is soon confirmed by a British broadcast from Singapore.
 The order goes out to demolish roads and bridges in the northern New Territories - Hong Kong's first acts of resistance are carried out by men from the Royal Engineers, the Puinjabis, and the Volunteers.
 At 5 a.m. work starts on the demolition of the Kowloon to Canton Railway, and by 5.30 the forward bridges are blown.